mslycn/my-home-assistant-haos-project/1.Install Hassos via device/2.X86/README.md

+My HA is running on a dedicated NUC and I love it.
+It’s fast, it’s reliable and you can store a lot of info on it.

 My only advice is

 RAM is the cheapest mistake you can make in a box.
 Especially of you can’t change it later.
 Go big or go home.